 At this stage in the game, you have your buyer in a vulnerable position.
 You’ve surfaced their pains, so you need to signal to them that you’re trustworthy and that you’re listening.

 As soon as you notice your buyer getting emotional, label that emotion.
-Complete one of these sentences to do it:

 If you can do this right, you’ll likely win your buyer over by making them feel deeply understood.